Inwerpsel/use-theme-editor/README.md

     - Even though this is a bad idea for multiple reasons, I don't expect common frameworks to change it soon.
     - Can be somewhat generalized.
 Perhaps check type of function arguments in CSS syntax?

-### TO FINISH
-- Combine all media query versions of the same property into a single control.
-This can update the iframe to match the media query, so that you always can see your changes applied (done but for separate controls).
-Visualize media queries in UI.

 ### TODO
-- Write tests
 - Variable actions:
   - Convert a raw value to a variable
     - First search for existing vars with same value